Flynn-Primrose/Zoonosim/README.md

 # Zoonosim

-A decendent of Covasim and Pathosim aimed at studying zoonotic diseases.
+A descendant of Covasim and Pathosim aimed at studying zoonotic diseases.